cdl-geneseo/geneseo-dictionary/H/hump--diggity.md

 # hump- diggity

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : hump- diggity

 Created by  Unknown User (met6), last modified by  Unknown User (spe1) on Nov 20, 2012

 Interjection [h mp dIg di] Exclamation at public or televised sexual acts; &quot;Hump-diggety, look at those two go at it.&quot;Source: Dictionary of Geneseo English, Spring 2001 - Kocher- 2006Of those surveyed in 2008, 13.6% knew the word, and 0% learned it in Geneseo.
 Talbot, 2008As of 2012, 5% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)